 I don’t know how I did it.
 I don’t know how I did it, but you just do.
 You realize how strong you are when you don’t think you are, and I hope to not have to do that again.

 How did you juggle all the doctor’s appointments?

 It was difficult.
-The good news was, in 2016, the company I was working for closed in the spring, and that coincided with my health just taking a turn for the worst.
-Thankfully, I was not working, but there was one week that I had 7 doctor appointments, but they weren’t all for me.
-I believe 5 were for me, one or 2 were for my dad, and I had to take the cat to the vet.
+In 2016, the company I was working for closed in the spring, and that coincided with my health just taking a turn for the worst.
+Thankfully, I was not working.
+There was one week that I had 7 doctor appointments, but they weren’t all for me.
+I believe 5 were for me, 1 or 2 were for my dad, and I had to take the cat to the vet.

-My whole week was consumed with doctor appointments, and I remember I was retired before my husband, and he would say, “What do you do all day?
+My whole week was consumed with doctor appointments.
+I was retired before my husband, and he would say, “What do you do all day?
 Don’t you get bored?
 Do you get bored?”
 “Never.”
 It was a busy time with appointments and sickness.